nubxd11-lab/Big_Block_Mod/README.txt

 2. Press download zip.
 3. Unzip by right-click the zip file in the file explorer and press extract all.
 4. Then paste everything in a folder for good organization.
+5. Press 'open' or 'import project' the files into your code editor
+6. Must build Gradle before running the code!!!
+(This may take a long time for first launch)
+7. Run the project using the built-in Forge run configuration or execute 'gradlew runClient' in your terminal!

 ##  Added items
 1. The Bauxite Block